What You Need to Know

-VR submission can be presented as either a link to a streaming video play-through, or as a link to a VR build file.
+VR submission can be presented as either a link to a streaming 360 video, or as a link to a downloadable VR build file.
 The link must also be active until the end of July.
 Supported platforms are:

 - Oculus Rift

 - Oculus Quest 2

 - HTC Vive / Vive Pro

 Registration & Dates